 Authors Fall In Love with Their Worlds

 Fantasy readers are not the only ones that can fall in love with the fictional world.
-People neglect the fact that the fantasy authors themselves can fall in love with the worlds that they have built.
+People neglect that the fantasy authors themselves can fall in love with the worlds they have built.

 Fantasy writers know this better than anyone else.